 Furosemide is a standard-of-care diuretic featured on the World Health Organization’s List of Essential Medicines and represents over 90% of the IV loop diuretics utilized.
 However, the cost and co-morbidities associated with the use of IV furosemide underscore the institutional value of outpatient infusion.

-By leveraging extensive research and our proprietary technology, we have developed an investigational drug product that, if approved, would be the first-ever subcutaneous formulation and delivery of furosemide.
+By leveraging extensive research and state-of-the-art on-body, drug delivery technology, we have developed an investigational drug product that, if approved, would be the first-ever subcutaneous formulation and delivery of furosemide.